slsfi/edvardwestermarck-frontend/README.md

-# Granska frontend of the digital edition Edvard Westermarck, granska-westermarck.sls.fi
+# Production frontend of the digital edition Edvard Westermarck, westermarck.sls.fi

-This branch contains the internal, ’granska’ frontend app of the digital edition Edvard Westermarck, <https://granska-westermarck.sls.fi/>.
+This branch contains the production frontend app of the digital edition Edvard Westermarck, <https://westermarck.sls.fi/>.
 It is based on [`digital-edition-frontend-ng`][digital-edition-frontend-ng], the frontend app of the [SLS][SLS] platform for building digital edition web apps.

 The app is built on [Angular][angular] and uses [Ionic][ionic] web components.